vortexmakes/RKH/doc/readme.txt

 also includes the state machine definition.
 We will develop one example of composite state definition to illustrate the use of this macro.
 We will give our composite state the name \c S1.
-If you wanted to create a "flat" state machine, you would use the #FLAT parameter rather than the #HCAL parameter.

 Defining a composite state
 \n